mmarzolla/parallel-intersections/README.md

   version included in Ubuntu's software repository, since the latter might be incompatible with Thrust.

+- The Parallel STL library (part of the GNU C Compiler).
+GNU STL requires Intel's [OneAPI Threading Building Blocks (oneTBB)](https://github.com/oneapi-src/oneTBB) library, which may or may not be already installed with the GCC compiler.
+If not, you can install it with `sudo apt install libtbb-dev`

 - `libhts` (install with `sudo apt install libhts-dev`)

 - GNU Make